 Can someone sell their elk hunting license to another hunter?

 No, selling the license is strictly prohibited.
 No compensation of money or other considerations of any kind may be accepted for the transfer.

 - Questions about the Rocky Mountain Elk Foundation Raffle

 Why does RMEF get one of the licenses?

 Several years ago, legislation was passed that allowed the Rocky Mountain Elk Foundation to raffle one elk hunting license during each of the first five elk hunting seasons to help financially support elk management in Wisconsin.
 RMEF has been a major supporter of Wisconsin’s elk reintroduction.
-They have invested over almost $10 million on elk reintroduction, management and research, as well as outdoor education projects, land protection, habitat improvement, and much more.
+They have invested almost $10 million in elk reintroduction, management and research, as well as outdoor education projects, land protection, habitat improvement, and much more.

 How will RMEF award their license?